neuralml/BurstCCN-journal/README.md

-# Cell-type-specific cortical feedback coordinates hierarchical credit assignment
+# Repo for paper: Cell-type-specific cortical feedback coordinates hierarchical credit assignment

-This repository contains the code to run the BurstCCN model variants used in the paper: discrete-time rate-based BurstCCN, Dalean BurstCCN, continuous-time rate-based BurstCCN, and spiking BurstCCN.
+A preprint of our paper is available at: https://github.com/neuralml/BurstCCN-journal This repository contains the code to run the BurstCCN model variants used in the paper: discrete-time rate-based BurstCCN, Dalean BurstCCN, continuous-time rate-based BurstCCN, and spiking BurstCCN.
 It also includes the code used to reproduce the figures.

 ## Requirements